Bullet Journal Cheat Sheet

-Today I’ll share with you a little cheat sheet that will help you with your setup and to make fewer mistakes when you do it as well.
+As part of my Bullet Journaling for beginners series, I’ll share with you a little cheat sheet that will help you with your setup and to make fewer mistakes when you do it as well.

-Today we will walk through some major steps of setting up your Bullet Journal and I’ll share with you a cheat sheet (including a printable one!) that will help you make it an easier and more pleasant experience.
+Today we will walk through some major steps of setting up your Bullet Journal, and I’ll share with you a cheat sheet (including a printable one!) that will help you make it an easier and more pleasant experience.

 I truly believe with a bit of planning everything becomes easy (or at least easier) and I want to share with you some simple ways to apply the same logic to your Bullet Journal setup.

 If you’re brand new to the Bullet Journal method and don’t know where to start – check my Ultimate Guide To Start A Bullet Journal.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 This cheat sheet is a reference guide that can help you with your journal setup.

 It can help you add structure to your setups and accumulate ideas on how to actually bring your journal to the next level.